liweitian/Tweet-Platform/README.md

 Jobs in the future:
 1. publishers.
-2. Leave a message to others
+2. send a message to others
 3. more freedom in designing one's private space
 4. Delete tweets.
 5. Add notices when invalid data format.(The length of password must larger than 8.
-Gender should be male or female) ...
+Gender should be male or female)
+6. comments on others' tweet
+...
 ...
 ...